cmcx/get-lyrics/README.md

 # Scrape all lyrics by an artist from songtextemania.com

-This is a simple script that downloads all lyrics off an artist page from the website songtextemania.com and optionally writes them to disk.
-The data is formatted as a list of dictionary, where each entry in the list represents a song, and where each song dictionary contains the song title, url and lyrics.
+This is a simple script that downloads all lyrics off an artist page from the website songtextemania.com and optionally writes them to disk using the filename given on the commandline.
+The data is formatted as a list of dictionaries, where each entry in the list represents a song, and where each song dictionary contains the song title, url and lyrics.

 ### Usage

 ~~~
-get-lyrics --json filename artist-url
+python get-lyrics.py --json filename artist-url
 ~~~